Shirozaki94/Scrappy/README.md

 This project is licensed under the MIT License.

 Note: Scrappy is provided as-is and is not responsible for any unauthorized use or access to network data.
 Please use responsibly and in compliance with applicable laws and regulations.

-You can use this `README.md` as a starting point for your GitHub repository.
-Make sure to replace placeholders like `[MIT License](LICENSE)` with actual links and paths.